Exploring Vacant Classes in Label-Skewed Federated Learning: Introduction

-Typically, the local data consistently encompasses both majority and minority classes according to the number of samples in the class.
-As evidenced in prior studies \cite{zhang2022federated, chen2022calfat}, the accuracy of minority classes notably decreases after the local update, signaling that the client model is entrenched in local overfitting.
+Typically, the local data often consists of majority classes and minority classes, which refer to classes with a large amount of data a small amount of data, respectively~\cite{zhang2022federated, zhang2023survey}.
+As evidenced in prior studies \cite{zhang2022federated, chen2022calfat}, the accuracy of minority classes notably decreases after local updates, signaling that the client model is overfitting to local imbalanced data.
 Consequently, this results in substantial performance degradation of the global model~\cite {yeganeh2020inverse, li2020federated, liu2022towards}.
-To address the problem of minority classes suffering from worse accuracy, previous methods often incorporate class-balanced learning techniques during local training~\cite{zhang2022federated, chen2022calfat, wang2023federated, shen2023federated}.
-Some works~\cite{zhang2022federated, chen2022calfat, shen2023federated} advocate for calibrating logits according to the client data distribution to balance minority and majority classes.
-Moreover, FedBalance~\cite{wang2023federated} corrects the optimization bias among local models by calibrating their logits, with the help of an extra private weak learner on the client side.
-Nevertheless, these methods often focus on the imbalance among client-only observed classes, while neglecting the issue of empty classes.
-Empty classes, however, frequently occur in real-world clients' data~\cite{zhang2023survey}.
+To address the issue of lower accuracy in minority classes, previous methods often incorporate class-balanced learning techniques during local training~\cite{zhang2022federated, chen2022calfat, wang2023federated, shen2023federated}.
+Some works~\cite{zhang2022federated, chen2022calfat, shen2023federated, wang2023federated} advocate for calibrating logits according to the client data distribution to balance minority and majority classes.
+However, previous methods have overlooked vacant classes, which refer to classes without data but have highly versatile applications.
+For instance, in landmark detection~\cite{weyand2020google}, most contributors possess only a subset of landmark categories from places they have lived or traveled.
+More importantly, these vacant classes can significantly compromise the model's performance, particularly in scenarios with highly skewed label distributions.